 At present, there is a sizable economic disruption going on, particularly in the US.
-Many are calling it a labor shortage, while others insist that labor is available and what we’re seeing is caused by a wage shortage.
+Many call it a labor shortage, while others insist that labor is available and what we’re seeing is caused by a wage shortage.

 Seemingly across the board, employers are scrambling for good workers to fill out their organizations.
-Some are offering higher wages, or new benefits to beat out their competition.
+As a result, some are offering higher wages or new benefits to beat out their competition.

-In a culture where it has become normalized to put applicants through 5-6 rounds of interviews (or more!!) for a job, it takes a moment like this one to remind us all that workers have power in the conversation, too (soviet anthem intensifies).
+In a culture that has normalized putting applicants through 5-6 rounds of interviews (or more!!) for a job, it takes a moment like this one to remind us all that workers have power in the conversation, too (soviet anthem intensifies).
 It’s not just the job interviewing you.
-You should also be interviewing the job, to see if it’s worthy of all that you have to offer.
+You should also interview the job to see if it’s worth all you can offer.

 Fun fact: when I wrote that sentence just now, my autocorrect tried to change the phrase “interviewing the job” to “interviewing for the job.”
 THAT’S how ingrained this is.

-You have the power (always, but now more than ever) to be selective in who you sell your time and energy to.
-When you do, here are some potentially dangerous employer red flags that companies will try to sneak past you, that you can watch out for when making your decisions.
+You have the power (always, but now more than ever) to be selective in where you commit your time and energy.
+When you do, here are some red flags that potentially problematic employers will try to sneak past you that you can watch out for when making your decisions.

 10 Major Employer Red Flags to Watch Out For

 Whenever I hear this phrase in an orientation session or from a new manager taking over the team, I want to throw my complimentary paper plate of wholesale club pastries across the room.

 This phrase is a lie.
 If “work hard, play hard” is your personal mantra, that’s cool.
 But suppose someone at WORK tells you that everyone who WORKs there should “WORK hard and play hard.”
 Which of those two things do you think they’re paying more attention to?